SC directs Franklin Templeton to disburse Rs 9,122 cr to unit holders

-New Delhi, Feb 2 (IANS) The Supreme Court on Tuesday directed Franklin Templeton to disburse a sum of Rs 9,122 crore to the unit holders of six mutual funds that were closed by the mutual fund house in April last year.
+New Delhi: The Supreme Court on Tuesday directed Franklin Templeton to disburse a sum of Rs 9,122 crore to the unit holders of six mutual funds that were closed by the mutual fund house in April last year.

 A bench comprising S. Abdul Nazeer and Sanjiv Khanna said that Rs 9,122 crore (the figures as on January 15, 2021) should be distributed among the unit holders in proportion to the respective interests in the assets of the scheme.
 The top court asked the SBI Mutual Fund to carry out the exercise of disbursement, after a counsel for all parties agreed to this arrangement.